rncwind/whydoesntmycodework/posts/howitsmade.md

 ```

 Also annoyingly, it means we're leaving the nice and cozy rust editing context,
-and entering my less cozy, more pointy-angle-bracket filled world of ``.html``
+and entering my less cozy, more pointy-angle-bracket-filled world of ``.html``
 files, it's also somewhat brittle and not particularly composable.

-It's rather well known that rust has pretty good support for macros.
+It's rather well-known that Rust has pretty good support for macros.
 After
 reading around and looking at some other rust-based blogs, I stumbled upon
 [Maud](https://maud.lambda.xyz/).

-Maud is a ~~My little pony joke~~ HTML template engine for rust, that is
+Maud is a ~~My little pony joke~~ HTML template engine for Rust, that is
 implemented as a procedural macro.
 This means that it embeds a templating DSL
 that maps to HTML within rust itself!

-This is great, because it means that rust-analyzer works with it, and our
+This is great because it means that rust-analyzer works with it, and our
-templates are "just normal rust functions" that return some ``Markup`` type.
+templates are "just normal rust functions" that return some `Markup``` type.

 The same template can be implemented in maud as